fdegier/homebridge-jablotron-alarm/README.md

 - Jablotron JA-101KR LAN w/ GSM and radio
 - Router with WiFi

-The above components can be changed out to your liking, just make sure you check the compatibility with Homebridge.
+The above components can be changed out to your preferences, just make sure you check the compatibility with Homebridge.

 ## Homekit dependencies
 In order to use Apple Homekit you need to make sure you meet Apple’s requirements, most notably the requirements on automation and remote access.
 See: https://support.apple.com/en-us/HT207057